Endotrivial modules for finite groups via homotopy theory: Homology decompositions and the Carlson--Th evenaz conjecture

 for $X_i$ the non-degenerate $i$--simplices, and dually for cohomology.

-\end{prop} \begin{proof} Recall that, as explained in standard references such as \cite[\S2.3]{dwyer98sharp} \cite[VII(5.3)]{brown94}, the (homology) isotropy spectral sequence is constructed as the spectral sequence of the double complex $C_*(EG) \otimes_G C_*(X;A)$, filtered via the skeletal filtration of $X$.
-Hence $E^1_{*j} = H_j(G;C_*(X;A))$, and $E^2$--term as stated taking homology induced by the differential on $C_*(X;A)$.
+\end{prop} \begin{proof} As explained in standard references such as \cite[\S2.3]{dwyer98sharp} \cite[VII(5.3)]{brown94}, the (homology) isotropy spectral sequence is constructed as the spectral sequence of the double complex $C_*(EG) \otimes_G C_*(X;A)$, filtered via the skeletal filtration of $X$.
+Hence $E^1_{*j} = H_j(G;C_*(X;A))$, and the $E^2$--term is obtained by taking homology induced by the differential on $C_*(X;A)$.
 The stated properties now follow from the definitions. \end{proof}

-We would like to alternatively view the $H_0^G$ in Proposition~\ref{isotropy-ss} as a colimit, so we also recall the general principle behind this: Recall from Section~\ref{coeff-subsec}, that a general (covariant) coefficient system on $X$ is just a functor $\Delta X \to Ab$, where $\Delta X$ is the category of simplices.
+We would like to alternatively view the $H_0^G$ in Proposition~\ref{isotropy-ss} as a colimit, so we also recall the general principle behind this: Recall from \S\ref{coeff-subsec}, that a general (covariant) coefficient system on $X$ is just a functor $\Delta X \to \Rmod$, where $\Delta X$ is the category of simplices.

 It is convenient to say that a space is {\em complex-like} if every non-degenerate simplex $\Delta[n] \to X$ is an injection on sets, i.e., if it ``looks like'' an ordered simplicial complex \cite[p.~311]{thomason80}.
-For a complex-like space, the subdivision category $\sd X$ is the full subcategory of $\Delta X$ on the non-degenerate simplices; it has a unique morphism $\sigma \to \tau$ if $\tau$ can be obtained from $\sigma$ via face maps, and no other morphisms, see \cite[\S5]{DK83}. \mynote{other ref?}

-The following classical proposition gives the relationship we need, stated also for higher homology for clarity: \begin{prop} Let $\D$ be a small category. \begin{enumerate}
+For a complex-like space, the subdivision category $\sd X$ is the full subcategory of $\Delta X$ on the non-degenerate simplices; it has a unique morphism $\sigma \to \tau$ if $\tau$ can be obtained from $\sigma$ via face maps, and no other morphisms (see \cite[\S5]{DK83}).
+The following classical proposition gives the relationship we need, stated also for higher homology for clarity: \begin{prop} Let $\D$ be a small category, and $R$ a commutative ring. \begin{enumerate}

-\item For any functor $F: \D \to Ab$, $\colim^{\D}_*F = H_*(|\D|;\scrF)$, where $\scrF$ is the coefficient system induced via $\Delta |\D| \to \D$, $(d_0 \to \cdots \to d_n)\mapsto d_0$.
+\item For any functor $F\co \D \to \Rmod$, $\colim^{\D}_*F \cong H_*(|\D|;\scrF)$, where $\scrF$ is the coefficient system induced via $\Delta |\D| \to \D$, $(d_0 \to \cdots \to d_n)\mapsto d_0$.

-\item For any functor $F: \D^{\op} \to Ab$, $\colim^{\D^{\op}}_*F = H_*(|\D|;\scrF)$, where $\scrF$ is the coefficient system induced via $\Delta |\D| \to \D^{\op}$, $(d_0 \to \cdots \to d_n)\mapsto d_n$.
+\item For any functor $F\co \D^{\op} \to \Rmod$, $\colim^{\D^{\op}}_*F \cong H_*(|\D|;\scrF)$, where $\scrF$ is the coefficient system induced via $\Delta |\D| \to \D^{\op}$, $(d_0 \to \cdots \to d_n)\mapsto d_n$.